 When Your Child Is a Bystander

 - Encourage your child to tell a trusted adult about the bullying.
+Encourage your child to join with others in telling bullies to stop.

 - Help your child support other children who may be bullied.
 Encourage your child to include these children in activities.